Duncan Campbell Scott: Life and legacy

 In 1892 and 1893, Scott, Lampman, and William Wilfred Campbell wrote a literary column, "At the Mermaid Inn," for the Toronto Globe.
 "Scott ... came up with the title for it.
 His intention was to conjure up a vision of The Mermaid Inn Tavern in old London where Sir Walter Raleigh founded the famous club whose members included Ben Jonson, Beaumont and Fletcher, and other literary lights.

 In 1893 Scott published his first book of poetry, The Magic House and Other Poems.
 It would be followed by seven more volumes of verse:

 Labor and the Angel (1898), New World Lyrics and Ballads (1905), Via Borealis (1906), Lundy's Lane and Other Poems (1916), Beauty and Life (1921), The Poems of Duncan Campbell Scott (1926) and The Green Cloister (1935).

 In 1894, Scott married Belle Botsford, a concert violinist, whom he had met at a recital in Ottawa.
 They had one child, Elizabeth, who died at age 12.
 Before she was born, Scott asked his widowed mother and sisters to find another place to live (his father had died in 1891).
 This caused a long-time rift in the family.

 In 1896 Scott published his first collection of stories, In the Village of Viger, "a collection of delicate sketches of French Canadian life.
 Two later collections, The Witching of Elspie (1923) and The Circle of Affection (1947), contained many fine short stories."
 Scott also wrote a novel, although it was not published until 1979, after his death (as The Untitled Novel).

 After Lampman died in 1899, Scott helped publish a number of editions of Lampman's poetry.

 Scott helped found the Ottawa Little Theatre and the Dominion Drama Festival.
 In 1923 the Little Theatre performed his one-act play, Pierre; it was later published in Canadian Plays from Hart House Theatre (1926).

 His wife Belle died in 1929.
 In 1931 Scott married poet Elise Aylen, who was more than 30 years his junior.
 After he retired the next year, the couple traveled extensively in the 1930s and 1940s in Europe, Canada and the United States.

-Scott died in December 1947 in Ottawa at the age of 85 and is buried in Ottawa's Beechwood Cemetery.
+Scott died on December 19, 1947 in Ottawa at the age of 85 and is buried in Ottawa's Beechwood Cemetery.